arinjoy/next-to-go/README.md

 - Some custom SwiftUI animations are applied to many icons (all `SFSymbol`s and some custom made SF symbol such horse, harness etc.)
 - Dark mode toggle can be applied from Settings (there is a minor 🐞 bug there now, after applying this, shimmers go funny and does not update, app kill and restart needed)
 - Loading shimmers are added when refreshing races & changing between race category filters
+- User should be able to filter out top number desired (eg, 5, 10, 20) races and also filter based on a specific country

 ## ⛈️ Error Handling UX
 - Custom error UI is shown when loading error occurs